tikonen/blog/simplehttpserver/README.md

 # simplehttpserver: Simple HTTP Server

-'simpehttpserver' is an simple imitation of python's SimpleHTTPServer and is intended for testing, development and debugging purposes
+'simpehttpserver' is an simple imitation of Python's SimpleHTTPServer and is intended for testing, development and debugging purposes

 # Install globally